FemtoEmacs/nimacros/nimacros/chaps/nimdoc2.md

 ```

 In the procedure that reads a file and splits it
-into a sequence of `int`, the split function
+into an `int` sequence, the split function
 generates empty strings at the end of the file
 and possibly at the end of each line as well.
 Therefore, I designed an iterator that feeds
 a `for-loop` with  valid strings that can be
-parsed to floats, which one can use to calculate
+parsed into floats, which one can use to calculate
 the average of a sequence of values.

 In Nim, iterators are as easy to design as normal
 functions.
 In fact, iterators are functions that
 produce values more than once.
 They are defined like
 procedures, but the keyword *iterator* replaces
 the keyword *proc* that defines procedures.
-Another
-difference between iterators and functions is that
+Another difference between iterators and functions is
-an iterator uses the keyword *yield*, instead of
+that an iterator uses the keyword *yield*, instead of
 the keyword *return* to produce a value.
 In general,
 iterators are used to feed a `for-loop` with a sequence
 of values.
 After yielding a value, the iterator can